-“Super Recognisers” are untrained observers who naturally can identify individuals with an uncanny accuracy that exceeds the capabilities of even the best A.i.
+“Super Recognisers” are untrained observers who naturally can identify individuals with an uncanny accuracy that exceeds the capabilities of even the best A.I.
 Facial Recognition Systems.
-These exceptionally rare people can remember unique facial identifiers from any photographic method, can identify specific individuals who are disguised, when there is a long time interval between each image or the photography is of very poor quality.
+These exceptionally rare people can remember unique facial identifiers from any photographic method.
+The can even identify specific individuals who are disguised, when there is a long time interval between each image or the photography is of very poor quality.

 However, the most common artefact of photographic ID is also the worst case scenario: Trained observers with normal facial perception can look carefully at a recent ID photograph, then directly at the real person and yet fail to make a correct match.

-This can lead tofalse-negative rejectionsthat deny entry to legitimate passport/photopass holders.
-Worse still, it can allow afailure to apprehend a suspect or have false-positive identifications and the risk of false imprisonment.
+This can lead to false-negative rejections that will deny entry to legitimate passport or photopass holders.
+Worse still, it can allow a failure to apprehend a suspect or have false-positive identifications and the risk of false imprisonment.

 Even in well-controlled conditions, false negatives by trained observers in a large real-world study denied real debit card purchases intended to be validated only by a recent photo ID.
 This the main reason why signatures and other forms of I.D. verification still have priority over portrait photography in cash or legal transactions.*